Canon 1D Mark IV vs Nikon D750

 The Nikon D750 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the D750 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the D750 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The D750 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.